NeoGeographyToolkit/StereoPipeline/docs/tutorial.rst

 than DigitalGlobe's.
 A ready-made example having all inputs, outputs, and commands, is provided there.

 DigitalGlobe provides images from QuickBird and the three WorldView satellites.
-These are the hardest images to process with Ames Stereo Pipeline because they are exceedingly large, much larger than HiRISE images (the GUI interface can be used to run stereo on just a portion of the images).
-There is also a wide range of terrain challenges and atmospheric effects that can confuse ASP.
-Trees are particularly difficult for us since their texture is nearly nadir and perpendicular to our line of sight.
-It is important to know that the driving force behind our support for DigitalGlobe/Maxar images is to create models of ice and bare rock.
-Those are the type of images that we have tested with and have focused on.
-If we can make models of wooded or urban areas, that is a bonus, but we can't provide any advice for how to perform or improve the results if you choose to use ASP in that way.
+These are the hardest images to process with Ames Stereo Pipeline because they are exceedingly large, much larger than HiRISE images.
+The GUI (:numref:`stereo_gui`) can be used to run stereo on just a portion of the images.

 The camera information for DigitalGlobe/Maxar images is contained in an XML file for each image.
 In addition to the exact linear camera model, the